Law, Education, Politics and Literature

 Interested in Study Abroad?
 The Department of Classics offers a study abroad program, Pitt in Sicily, during which students visit Greco-Roman archaeological sites and study Greek archaeology and literature over four intensive weeks in May.
-Undergraduates worked with Department of Classics professor Jacques A. Bromberg to create a series of 360-degree video tours of some of Sicily's most historic locations, as part of the 2017 Pitt in Sicily Study Abroad program.
+In 2017, undergraduates worked to create a series of 360-degree video tours of some of Sicily's most historic locations, as part of the 2017 Pitt in Sicily Study Abroad program.

 Aaron Graham, a 2001 film studies alumnus, served as the manger of the Open Lab that provided technological assistance to the project.
 Of the experience, he says,

 “We recognize that the work of faculty members is much more than just their jobs.
 Their academic pursuits here at Pitt touch deeply into facets of their personal lives, and they care very deeply about these endeavors as well as the experiences of their students.”